-This unit can be used independently, but it is designed to be used concurrently with the Tornado literature unit.
+This unit can be used independently but is designed to be used in conjunction with the Tornado literature unit.

 In this unit your child will learn about a variety of different types of maps, the parts of a map, and how to use maps.
 She will learn about resources found in the environment and how resources are used and conserved.
 She will also explore farming in the U.S. For her final project, she will create her own island environment.

-This unit can be used independently, but it is designed to be used concurrently with the literature unit, Sarah, Plain and Tall.
+This unit can be used independently but is designed to be used in conjunction with the literature unit Sarah, Plain and Tall.

 In this unit your child will explore how the sense of sound allows us to better understand our environment.
 He will explore the parts of the ear and how they work together to help him hear and interpret sound.
 He will also explore and create wind, stringed, and percussion instruments.

-This unit can be used independently, but it is designed to be used concurrently with the literature unit, Who Was Helen Keller?
+This unit can be used independently but is designed to be used in conjunction with the literature unit Who Was Helen Keller?

 In this unit, your child will examine the life cycles of plants, insects, and animals.
 He will appreciate the role that each of these actors plays in the life cycle of others and be able to graphically illustrate this role using food pyramids and energy webs.
 He will design a new species that is specifically adapted for its environment.

-This unit can be used independently, but it is also designed to be used concurrently with the literature unit, Poppy.
+This unit can be used independently but is designed to be used in conjunction with the literature unit Poppy.